Cost Management + Billing frequently asked questions (FAQ)

 As a CSP partner, is Cost Management supported on Classic CSP offer in Azure Plan?

-Given the plans to transition customers on Classic CSP to Azure Plan on the New Commerce experience, Cost Management + Billing will be available only for the direct partners and indirect providers of customers who are on Azure Plan.
+Given the plans to transition customers on Classic CSP to Azure Plan on the New Commerce experience, Cost Management + Billing is available only for the direct partners and indirect providers of customers who are on Azure Plan.

 As a CSP partner (global admin), how can I enable the cost visibility policy at the subscription scope for my end customers and resellers on the Azure Plan?